-When you first arrive to Japan, take note of evacuation signs posted in your area.
-The appearance of these signs vary, but generally have a green pictogram of a person.
-They are often accompanied by other pictograms, such as waves for tsunamis, shaking buildings for earthquakes or rising water for floods, and signify the type of emergency the evacuation shelter is suited for.
+When you first arrive in Japan, take note of evacuation signs posted in your area.
+The appearance of these signs varies, but generally has a green pictogram of a person.
+They are often accompanied by other pictograms, such as waves for tsunamis, shaking buildings for earthquakes, or rising water for floods, and signify the type of emergency the evacuation shelter is suited for.
 They will point to the nearest refuge area and evacuation shelters (避難所, hinanjō) and are commonly located within school gymnasiums, community centers, parks, and temple grounds.

 If you don’t know where the evacuation shelter is, find someone nearby and ask: “Hinanjō wa dokodesuka”? (“Where is the evacuation area”?)
 If you notice that people are all headed in one direction, it’s a fair bet that they are moving towards a refuge area, so if you’re not sure, follow the crowd until you see a sign or arrive at an evacuation shelter.

 If you happen to be in the Tokyo metropolitan area, the Tokyo Metropolitan Disaster Prevention Map has a list of shelters and evacuation areas closest to you in English.

 What to Do During an Earthquake and Tsunami

 Japan accounts for over 20% of the world’s earthquakes and experiences an average of 1,500 tremors every year.
 Though most are small and won’t prompt an emergency response, if you do experience a larger earthquake, here’s what you should do: